IE-482-582/final_project_template/README.md

 *Provide detailed step-by-step instructions to run your code.*

-*NOTE 1:  At this point, the user should have already installed the necessary code.
+*NOTE:  At this point, the user should have already installed the necessary code.
 This section should simply describe the steps for RUNNING your project.*

-*NOTE 2:  If you're generating mazes, for example, the task of GENERATING a new maze would go here.*

 ---